 This article applies to those considering Ibogaine as a treatment for addictions to alcohol, methamphetamine, Adderall, crack, cocaine, tobacco, or other non-opiate based addictions.

-The second is during the psychedelic experience, where the Ibogaine helps many addicts find truth about their life and their past in a unique way.
+The second is during the psychedelic experience, where the Ibogaine helps many addicts find truth about their life and face their past in a unique way.

 How Addiction Changes the Brain